 Another underrated entry into Singapore’s top green spaces list, Fort Canning Park is a green oasis amidst the hustle and bustle of Singapore.
 Located in the colonial district, it is home to many iconic Singapore landmarks such as the National Museum and the Battlebox.
 It’s also the first location of the Singapore botanic gardens and is home to many well-manicured areas and historical exhibits and installations.

 Its central location also means you can easily access it from anywhere in Singapore.
-Many people forgo placing this on their itineraries because it often gets eclipsed by other spaces, but if you have extra time to kill in Singapore it would be well worth your while to visit this space.
+Many people forgo placing this on their itineraries because it often gets eclipsed by other green spaces.
+But if you have extra time to kill in Singapore it would be well worth your while to visit this space.

 Singapore is one of the most “green” countries in the world and has invested a lot of time and money into creating these spaces.
 Other countries should follow suit and place the environment at the center of their urban development.
 We all must do our part to protect it before it’s too late.